Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Yahoo!
 Finance: “In two short weeks, GameStop and AMC stock investors have gone from the new Wall Street kingmakers to naïve newbies.
 As Reddit-fueled stocks fell back to earth, young Reddit investors watched in dismay as their heat-seeking investments turned to dust.”

-All data is aggregated and anonymous Wealthsimple Trade user data, from the time period January 15, 2021 to February 12, 2021.
+The data in the graphs is aggregated and anonymous Wealthsimple Trade user data, from the time period January 15, 2021 to February 12, 2021.
 Investment experience is self-reported by Trade users.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.